Investors see Biogen CEO choice as friendly to potential takeover

+MILAN Alitalia and creditor banks have struck a deal on the financial resources required to keep the Italian airline afloat, sources close to the matter told Reuters on Thursday.

-NEW YORK The surprise selection of Michel Vounatsos to run Biogen Inc (BIIB.O) signals a shift toward a more commercial management focus after years of targeting ambitious scientific gains, and likely keeps the U.S. biotech in play as a takeover target.
+NEW YORK The surprise selection of Michel Vounatsos to run Biogen Inc signals a shift toward a more commercial management focus after years of targeting ambitious scientific gains, and likely keeps the U.S. biotech in play as a takeover target.

-Vounatsos joined Biogen as chief commercial officer in April after 20 years leading various commercial operations at Merck & Co (MRK.N).
+Vounatsos joined Biogen as chief commercial officer in April after 20 years leading various commercial operations at Merck & Co.
 Three months later, Biogen CEO George Scangos said he would step down, initiating a search for his successor that concluded with Monday's announcement that Vounatsos would take the helm Jan.
 6.

 Biogen shares rose more than 2 percent on Tuesday as investors viewed the choice of an internal CEO candidate as keeping alive a potential takeover of the company.

-Biogen has been subject of takeover speculation since August, when the Wall Street Journal reported it had received early stage overtures from several bidders, including Allergan Plc (AGN.N) and Merck.
+Biogen has been subject of takeover speculation since August, when the Wall Street Journal reported it had received early stage overtures from several bidders, including Allergan Plc and Merck.

 "The same strategic value of the assets are still there and the company is the same as it was last week.
-They still have the theoretical potential of being a target for players like Merck or Pfizer (PFE.N)," RBC Capital Markets analyst Michael Yee said.
+They still have the theoretical potential of being a target for players like Merck or Pfizer," RBC Capital Markets analyst Michael Yee said.

 While Biogen is still focused on producing treatments for devastating illnesses with few treatments, including Alzheimer's and Parkinson's, Vounatsos is being tasked with a more careful approach to how the company spends on development, and to make the most out of its existing flagship portfolio of multiple sclerosis treatments.